SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-07-01-xna-to-silverxna-part-6-adding-a-bit-of-flash.markdown

-    This places the Objects and Timeline view across the entire bottom portion of the windows, just drag it (tabs are draggable you know) to the bottom of the screen until it take up the bottom portion as shown above.&nbsp; Hit “F6” again and the view will return to normal mode.
+    This places the Objects and Timeline view across the entire bottom portion of the windows, just drag it (tabs are draggable you know) to the bottom of the screen until it take up the bottom portion as shown above.
+Hit “F6” again and the view will return to normal mode.